5 Ways to Tell a Medium Doing Your Reading Is a Fake

 5 Ways to Detect a Fake Medium

-#1 Begins the Session With Several Provisions or Terms
+1. They Begin the Session With Several Provisions or Terms

 This gets a fake medium off the hook when they end up in left field.
 A classic provision is that of explaining how “other spirits” will try to “crash” or “party bomb” the reading.